Ada-class corvette

-The Ada-class is a class of anti-submarine warfare corvettes developed primarily for the Turkish Navy during the first stage of the MILGEM project.
+The Ada class is a class of anti-submarine warfare corvettes developed primarily for the Turkish Navy during the first stage of the MILGEM project.
 The Turkish Navy has commissioned all four Ada-class corvettes.

-TCG Ufuk (A-591) SIGINT ship and Hisar-class OPVs are variants of the Ada-class corvette that use the same hull and superstructure design but feature different types of systems, armament and equipment.
+The SIGINT ship and s are variants of the Ada-class corvette that use the same hull and superstructure design but feature different types of systems, armament and equipment.

 Development

-The Ada-class was engineered for the purpose of building a national corvette with anti-submarine warfare and high-seas patrol capabilities, while using the principles of low observability in its materials and design.
+The Ada class was engineered for the purpose of building a national corvette with anti-submarine warfare and high-seas patrol capabilities, while using the principles of low observability in its materials and design.
 The design concept and mission profile of the Ada-class corvette bears similarities to the of the U.S. Navy.
-The Ada-class corvettes are more heavily armed and are equipped with more capable radar and sonar systems, while the Freedom-class has a higher speed and variable mission modules.
+The Ada-class corvettes are more heavily armed and are equipped with more capable radar and sonar systems, while the Freedom class has a higher speed and variable mission modules.

 According to the Ada-class acquisition model, Turkey's Undersecretariat for Defense Industries (SSM) signed R&D contracts for two prototype ships considered to be testing platforms.
 Thus, being an open-end project, first and second ships of the class were expected to be slightly different in terms of vessel design and system configuration.
 The subsequent vessels, scheduled to be built by private shipyards, would have a more optimized design and configuration.